nextauthjs/next-auth/README-CLIENT.md

 Note: When rendering server side, this is accessible from NextAuthClient.init().

+Makes GET request to `/auth/csrf`.

-### NextAuthClient.linked()
+### NextAuthClient.linked({ req })

-Client side only method.
+Isometric method (can be used in server side rendering when passed optional `req` object).

 Returns a list of linked/unlinked oAuth providers.

 This is useful on account management pages where you want to display buttons to link / unlink accounts.

+Makes GET request to `/auth/linked`.

-### NextAuthClient.providers()
+### NextAuthClient.providers({ req })

-Client side only method.
+Isometric method (can be used in server side rendering when passed optional `req` object).

 Returns a list of all configured oAuth providers.

 It includes their names, sign in URLs and callback URLs.

-This is useful on sign in pages and to check the callback URLs when configuring oAuth providers.
+This is useful on sign in pages (e.g. to render sign in links for all configured providers).

+Makes GET request to `/auth/providers`.

 ## Example